vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS.

-Please note that the scope of this documentation is limited to Tanzu Kubernetes Grid (multi-cloud) and that it is a customer managed solution.
+Note that the scope of this documentation is limited to Tanzu Kubernetes Grid (multi-cloud) and that it is a customer-managed solution.

 The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md)